-Monitoring Report and Local Aggregate Assessment
+Monitoring Report, Local Aggregate Assessment and silica sand study

 The Planning and Compulsory Purchase Act 2004 requires every local authority to produce an Annual Monitoring Report (AMR) setting out information relating to: